SnapSearch/SnapSearch-Client-PHP/README.md

 **Native**

-Just extract `src/SnapSearchClientPHP/` folder into your library location.
-Then use your own PSR-0 autoloader to autoload the classes.
+Just extract repository into your library location.
+Then use your own PSR-0 autoloader to autoload the classes inside `src/SnapSearchClientPHP/`.

 You can also use the supplied autoloader.
 First clone this project to your desired location, then write: